Neural Networks for Extreme Quantile Regression with an Application to Forecasting of Flood Risk: Application: competitor results

 This qualitative way of checking the model is important since in real-world applications, the true extreme quantiles are unknown.
-Therefore only some quantitative model checks can be performed (e.g., right-hand panel of Figure~\ref{f:chnonstaticalibr} in the main paper).
-This highlights the importance of the simulation studies, which allow us to evaluate in several settings which methods are more accurate.
+Therefore, only some quantitative model checks can be performed, like the right-hand panel of Figure~\ref{f:chnonstaticalibr} in the main paper showing calibration in the number of quantile-exceeding test observations.
+Figure~\ref{f:compcalibr} compares this number of quantile-exceedances for the competitor predictions.
+Although they can give evidence against the suitability of a model, it highlights that such metrics only assess calibration but not goodness-of-fit nor accuracy, as unconditional methods obtain similar values to flexible accurate methods.
+This underlines the importance of the simulation studies, which allow us to evaluate in several settings which methods are more accurate.
 In particular, in situations with temporal dependence, our EQRN method outperforms the competitors (e.g., Figure~\ref{f:tscompall} in the main paper).

 \end{appendix}